kosli-dev/cli/docs.merkely.com/content/client_reference/kosli_pipeline_approval_report.md

 # Report that an artifact with a provided fingerprint (sha256) has been approved for deployment.
 # The approval is for the last 5 git commits
-merkely pipeline approval report \
+kosli pipeline approval report \
 	--api-token yourAPIToken \
 	--description "An optional description for the approval" \
 	--newest-commit $(git rev-parse HEAD) \